gs1803/Fast-Ion-Flow-Event-Detection/README.md

 This project demonstrates that volatility-driven modeling is an effective strategy for detecting fast-ion plasma flow events in the magnetosphere.
 By leveraging GARCH and rolling standard deviation features alongside a custom sequence learning architecture, we achieve robust, generalizable event detection on high-frequency satellite data.

-This work lays the foundation for future extensions involving other missions, continuous-time volatility modeling, and stochastic process formulations.

 ---